Brane-Hubsch/bokio-invoice-helper/README.md

 https://app.bokio.se/*/invoicing/invoices/edit/*
 ```

 When Bokio has already rendered the email delivery options, the extension selects the code-defined `LinkAndPdf` invoice delivery type.
-It does not select the outer "email to customer" delivery method.
+The toolbar popup also includes an optional setting to autoselect the outer "email to customer" delivery method.

 ## Screenshots